Blink (airline)

-Blink was a British commercial aviation operation which provides private jet travel using Cessna Citation Mustang very light jets.
+Blink was a British commercial aviation operation that provided private jet travel using Cessna Citation Mustang very light jets.
 The company began operations in London in May 2008.
 Its French parent company, Wijet, placed it in administration in July 2018.

 History

 Blink Limited was founded by Peter Leiman and Cameron Ogden, who met at Harvard Business School.
 Ogden is the son of Sir Peter Ogden, the founder of Computacenter.
 Leiman is a former investment banker.
 Four former British Airways executives are involved in operations.

 In May 2015 Blink announced the acquisition of MyJet, a Genoa-based operator, with three Cessna Citation Mustang aircraft.
 This increased Blink's fleet size to nine aircraft.
 The acquisition also included a maintenance facility at Genoa Airport.

-In October 2016, it was announced that the French Mustang operator, Wijet had acquired Blink.
+In October 2016, it was announced that the French Mustang operator Wijet had acquired Blink.
 This increased the combined fleet to 16.
 In July 2018, the company went into administration.